acavalos/acavalos.github.io/_posts/2019-07-03-NLS-Regression-Using-R.md

 ---
 published: true
 ---
-Back in December, I was involved in an auto accident that left my Chevy Sonic totaled.
+Back in December, I was involved in an auto accident that left my 2016 Chevrolet Sonic totaled.
 After the other party was found at fault, I was paid out.
 I figured, hey, this is the perfect time for another blog post!
-Today, we will be doing some Non-Linear Regression.
+Today, we will be doing some Non-Linear Regression in R.

-Just like my last post, I've web-scraped car listings on Craigslist.
+Similar to my last post, I've web-scraped car listings on Craigslist.
 Instead of looking at age vs price, we are going to investigate odometer vs price.
-We will popular sedan models and see which vehicle has a low initial cost, and a slow decay rate in value.
+We will review the most popular sedans and see which vehicle has a low initial cost, and a slow decay rate in value.

 # Shaping The Data